arnesanches/pyauto-record/README.md

 ## Execution Requirements

-1. **Python 3.8 or higher**: Ensure you are using the appropriate version of Python.
+1. **Python 3.8 or higher**: You can download the latest version at [https://www.python.org/downloads/](https://www.python.org/downloads/).
 2. **Libraries**: Install the required libraries with the following command:

    `pip install pyautogui pandas`